Carers and learning

 Some colleges give reductions to carers on benefits and some provide help with funding for transport costs and course fees.
 Contact the college that has the course you are interested in for more information.

 You may need to find someone to take over your caring duties while you study.
-Your carer's assessment from your local trust should include if you want to study and whether you will need someone to help you with your caring role while you learn.
+Your carer's assessment by the local trust should include if you want to study and whether you will need someone to help you with your caring role while you learn.

 Your local trust may have schemes available to help you take a temporary break from caring while you study.
 If you have not had an assessment, contact your local trust to arrange one.

-Crossroads Northern Ireland is an organisation that provides respite care so that you can have time to yourself.
+Crossroads Northern Ireland provides respite care so that you can have time to yourself.